Best Zepbound Providers That Accept Insurance in 2026

 The RX Index is a pricing intelligence and comparison resource for GLP-1 telehealth providers.
 We verify provider policies, pricing, and insurance workflows directly from primary sources — provider FAQs, manufacturer pages, CMS announcements, FDA materials, KFF analyses, and state formularies.
 We publish the source and the date we verified it.
 We update pricing monthly and policy quarterly.

 This page is educational.
 It is not medical advice.
-Zepbound (tirzepatide) is a prescription medication with a boxed warning for thyroid C-cell tumor risk.
+Zepbound (tirzepatide) is a prescription medication with a boxed warning for thyroid C-cell tumor risk and is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or MEN 2.
 Decisions about whether Zepbound is appropriate for you must be made with a licensed healthcare provider.

 - Does insurance cover Zepbound for weight loss?